Skip to main content

 The clinical goal is to reintroduce progesterone in a way that emulates a healthy luteal phase.
 This is typically achieved using oral micronized progesterone, a form that is structurally identical to the hormone your body produces.
 The term “micronized” refers to the process of reducing the particle size of the progesterone to improve its absorption into the bloodstream.

+The protocol is almost always cyclic.
+For women who are still menstruating, progesterone is typically prescribed for 12 to 14 days each month, mirroring the natural luteal phase (the time from ovulation to menstruation).
+This timing is intentional.
 It provides the necessary stimulus for osteoblast activity while still allowing for a monthly bleed when the progesterone is withdrawn.
 This approach respects the underlying physiology of the perimenopausal woman, working with her existing cycle rather than suppressing it entirely.

 Cyclic progesterone therapy is designed to precisely mimic the natural luteal phase, reinstating the crucial bone-building signal that is lost during anovulatory cycles.

 The mechanism of this therapy is direct.
 When administered, the progesterone binds to specific progesterone receptors located on the surface of osteoblast cells.
 This binding event initiates a cascade of intracellular signaling that promotes the differentiation of precursor cells into mature osteoblasts and stimulates their bone-forming activity.
-It effectively fills the communication gap left by anovulatory cycles, ensuring the process returns to a state of balance.
+It effectively fills the communication gap left by anovulatory cycles, ensuring the bone remodeling process returns to a state of balance.

 Comparing Hormonal Support Strategies

-It is valuable to differentiate the goal of in perimenopause from its use in postmenopause.
+It is valuable to differentiate the goal of progesterone therapy in perimenopause from its use in postmenopause.
 The context and intent are distinct, which is a critical concept for personalizing hormonal support.
 The following table clarifies these differences.

 Therapeutic Context Primary Hormonal State Goal of Progesterone Therapy Typical Protocol